Answers To Your Questions on Finalizing Student Loan Options

 Most lenders will pull a hard inquiry to ultimately establish a person’s credit profile.
 Pete recommends anyone who has access through their checking accounts or through a credit service like Credit Karma to utilize their offer of free credit reports (they usually offer this once or twice a year).
 Asking for a free copy of your credit report does not impact your credit.
 Anyone who has a better credit score should be offered a better rate.

-If I’m a cosigner on my son’s car loan will that impact my credit score?
+Will being a cosigner on my son’s car loan impact my own credit score?

 That will most likely be factored in and certainly if there is a delinquency, it would impact the loan as well.